binderus/binderus/README.md

 # Hi there 👋 Welcome to Binderus!

 A note-taking app that focus on Zen and Simplicity.
+Visit [Binderus.com](https://www.binderus.com)

 ### What's New?